perrochon/gb/ROADMAP.md

 * land battle (can do this for morphs with pods only)
 * ship battle

-#### Frontend
-* Cut more star background images, and rotate them through the views
-* Handle killed process.
-Need to persist Universe?
-* Run GBTest on phone (text based)

 ## Android
 * Dealing with killed applications, and destroyed activities...
 Need persistence first.